-Conversion projects from HCFC 141b to non-ODS blowing agents have been successfully implemented in 8 domestic refrigeration, 2 continuous sandwich panel and 5 discontinuous sandwich panel sub-sectors.
+Conversion projects from HCFC 141b to non-ODS blowing agents have been successfully implemented in 8 domestic refrigeration, 2 continuous sandwich panel and 5 discontinuous sandwich panel subsectors.
 All the 15 enterprises have stopped using HCFC-141b as a blowing agent in the foam manufacturing sector from 1.1.2015.
+The phaseout as well as project implementation has also been independently monitored and verified through a thirdparty consultant appointed by the UNDP.

-The phase-out as well as project Systems Houses assisted under the project have developed formulations based on HCFC free alternatives that can be adopted by the user enterprises.
-The use of non-ODS pre-blended polyols is finding acceptability and its penetration is determined by commercial factors.
+Systems Houses assisted under the project have developed formulations based on HCFC free alternatives that can be adopted by the user enterprises.
+The use of non-ODS pre-blended polyols and its penetration is determined by commercial factors.
 The System Houses have used Ecomate, Methylal and cyclopentane as blowing agents for developing pre-blended polyols.